Biofeedback in Stress Management

 • Feelings of helplessness.

-• Emotional fatigue.
-This manifests as feeling tired a majority of the time, irrespective of the type of rest you’re getting or sleep.
+• Emotional fatigue manifests as feeling tired most of the time, regardless of the type of rest or sleep you’re getting.

 • Difficulty concentrating